phortuin/annefortuin.nl/src/posts/it-works.md

 ---
 layout: ../layouts/blog.astro
 title: It works
-author: Me, goddammit
+author: Anne
-date: 2023-05-15
+date: 2023-07-17
-description: Awesome stuff
+description: It works
 ---
-It works, you cock suckers
+It works, but not like you know it